Self-styled U.S. citizen border patrol unravels after leader's arrest

 El Paso Sector Border Patrol spokesman Ramiro Cordero declined to comment beyond a statement released by U.S. Customs and Border Protection that the agency did not support U.S. citizens taking law enforcement into their own hands.

-In a March interview with Diario de El Paso, Cordero said the UCP had helped Border Patrol by telling them what was going on in the area, but stressed they could not carry out any law enforcement role.
+Cordero said in a March interview with Diario de El Paso the UCP had helped Border Patrol by telling them what was going on in the area, but stressed they could not carry out any law enforcement role.

 The UCP’S numerous online videos show members stopping migrant groups, sometimes in the hundreds, herding them and telling them to sit and wait for Border Patrol agents to arrive.

-The American Civil Liberties Union on Thursday accused the group of being a “fascist militia” with no authority to detain or arrest migrants.
-Other critics accused members, with their military-style uniforms with eagle insignias, of impersonating law enforcement.
+The American Civil Liberties Union accused the group on Thursday of being a “fascist militia” with no authority to detain or arrest migrants.
+Other critics accused members of impersonating law enforcement with their military-style uniforms with eagle insignias.

 “We try, with a verbal command, to stop them running, because we’ve seen women with babies in backpacks jump down that rock hill next to the railroad tracks,” Benvie said.
 But he said the group tried to trap migrants who did run, suspecting them of being criminals.

 “If we can do something to slow them down and locate and pin them, we’ll pin them in a bush,” he said.
-“Then we call border patrol and say, ‘Hey, we’ve got a guy in a bush.’”
+“Then we call Border Batrol and say, ‘Hey, we’ve got a guy in a bush’.”

+New Mexico Attorney General Hector Balderas said in a statement to Reuters on Tuesday he is working with local leaders to ensure the safety of the community.

+“The rule of law is vital to securing our borders,” he said.

-New Mexico Governor Michelle Lujan Grisham, a Democrat, said on Friday the UCP’s activities had to stop.
+New Mexico Governor Michelle Lujan Grisham, a Democrat, said on Friday the UCP’s activities had to stop and ordered an investigation of the group.

 The Federal Bureau of Investigation moved in on Saturday to arrest Hopkins on 18-month-old weapons charges.

 Hopkins, also known as Johnny Horton, appears in Youtube videos as a country singer and previously served two prison terms for violating gun laws.

 He has a history of falsely claiming to be a government agent, court and police documents show.

-The FBI affidavit against him stated that in 2017 a witness said his group was training to assassinate financier George Soros, former Secretary of State Hillary Clinton and former President Barack Obama.
+The FBI affidavit against him stated that a witness said in 2017 his group was training to assassinate financier George Soros, former Secretary of State Hillary Clinton and former President Barack Obama.

-After the charges, former allies began to desert the UCP.
+Former supporters began to desert the UCP after the charges.

 In March, Gavin Clarkson, a Republican candidate for a New Mexico U.S. Senate seat, appeared in a 30-minute video with UCP members praising their work on the border.

 On Saturday he lashed out at them.
 “Masked militiamen are the antithesis of what a free republic looks like.
-I absolutely condemn their lawless activities,” Clarkson tweeted.
+I absolutely condemn their lawless activities,” Clarkson said on Twitter.

-Reporting by Andrew Hay in Taos, New Mexico, and Julio-Cesar Chavez in Sunland Park; additional reporting by Mark Hosenball in Washington; editing by Howard Goller, Sonya Hepinstall and Leslie Adler
+Reporting by Andrew Hay in Taos, New Mexico, and Julio-Cesar Chavez in Sunland Park; Additional reporting by Mark Hosenball in Washington; Editing by Howard Goller, Sonya Hepinstall and Leslie Adler